This post was originally published in 2012. I updated the photos in 2020.

 Pour this into a baking dish.
 This will make enough for a 9×13 but I’m using a 9×9 baking dish and it will just be a little deeper.

-Stir in milk until batter is smooth and creamy.
+Stir until batter is smooth and creamy.

 Don’t forget to have a nice family picture taken while you’re on your trip so you can show folks…